mmoayyed/mmoayyed.github.io/_posts/2016-08-24-soft-evolution.md

 I don’t know.
 You figure it out.
 All I know is that my new motto is:

-> Ask what X can do for you.
+> Ask what X should do for you.
 Then ask what you can do with X.

 [Misagh Moayyed](https://twitter.com/misagh84)